antonijav5/Simple-Python-App/README.md

 This project implements a FastAPI-based backend with models for posts, comments, tags, and users, alongside several reusable and extendable API endpoints.

+## Features

+- Create, retrieve, and manage users, posts, comments, and tags.
+- Populate the database with sample data for testing.
+- Implemented unit tests using `pytest` to ensure the functionality of the API endpoints.

 # Models and Relationships
 1. Post
   Belongs to a User